Here’s our guide on how to become an SEN teacher and how you can prepare for QTS assessment in your SEN school with our Straight to Teaching course.

 Our blended, in-school and online QTS preparation course, Straight to Teaching, is aimed at support staff like TAs who are looking to take their next step and become qualified teachers in their school.
 We support staff working in all main school types in England and 49% of Straight to Teaching learners are working towards QTS in special schools or PRUs.

 To start Straight to Teaching you have to be working in a school.
 Full requirements can be found on our course page – some you’ll need to meet to start the course and others can be obtained before you’re assessed for QTS.

-The programme is unique in that it takes into account your existing experience, meaning the more relevant teaching time and responsibilities that you’ve had, the shorter your course may be.
+The course is unique in that it takes into account your existing experience, meaning the more relevant teaching time and responsibilities you’ve already had, the shorter your course may be.

 We understand that SEN classes vary in size and ability so as a general rule, to start Straight to Teaching the size of your class should be proportionate to the size other teachers are teaching in your school.

 How to become an SEN teacher: the next steps